Anesthesia Record Terminology

 Description: Date and Time incision is made or the procedure begins.

-Description: Date and Time surgery is complete.
+Description: Date and Time when surgery procedure and bandaging is completed.

 Description: Date and Time the patient arrives to the either PACU or ICU.
 If the patient does not “transfer” physcially to another location following anesthesia, this is the time a handoff to another team occurs, in which the new team is responsible for monitoring the patient followin anesthesia.